 Perfect for kids with a love of adventure, Rap Jumping (often called rappelling) is a form of forward-facing abseiling.
 The team at Rap Jumping run sessions Wednesdays and Saturdays in Southbank, and offer courses to suit both nervous beginners and those with a penchant for adrenaline.

 Beginners’ courses allow children to complete a ‘less scary’ backwards abseil descent, while the Ultimate Experience course teaches participants the forward-facing ‘Aussie Rappel’ technique.
-All lessons are run by experienced, qualified instructors, and Rap Jumping TM has a 100% safety record.
+All lessons are run by experienced, qualified instructors, and Rap Jumping has a 100% safety record.

 One of the more extreme sports on offer these school holidays, the kids will love to re-watch GoPro footage of their jump.
 Suitable for kids aged 7 years and up – and adults are more than welcome to jump as well if they dare!